serverless-nextjs/serverless-next.js/README.md

 ### Getting started

+First, ensure you have Node.js 12+ installed on the deploying machine as all code is now transpiled to ES2019.
 Add your next application to the serverless.yml:

 ```yml
 # serverless.yml